lpagalan/Coursera-Getting-and-Cleaning-Data/code_book.md

 ## Output Data

 The tidy_data.txt file is the output of the run_analysis.R script.
-The tidy data contain 14,220 observations, comprising 30 subjects, 6 activities per subject, 79 measurements per activity, and the average measurement of each activity.

-- subject.id
-- activity
-- measurement
-- mean
+The data contain a total of 180 observations with 88 variables.

 ### subject.id